petabencana/sitioss-reports-floodgauge/README.md

 [![DOI](https://zenodo.org/badge/19201/smart-facility/cognicity-reports-floodgauge.svg)](https://zenodo.org/badge/latestdoi/19201/smart-facility/cognicity-reports-floodgauge)

 ### About
-Cognicity-reports-floodgauge is the NodeJS reports module for collecting floodgauge levels from the BPBD floodgauge API.
-For detailed framework documentation see [http://cognicity.info](http://cognicity.info).
+Sitioss-reports-floodgauge is the NodeJS reports module for collecting floodgauge levels from the BPBD floodgauge API.
+For detailed framework documentation see [http://sitioss.info](http://sitioss.info).
-This module is not designed to be run standalone but is designed to be run as a submodule of [cognicity-reports](https://github.com/smart-facility/cognicity-reports), which can run just with this submodule alone.
+This module is not designed to be run standalone but is designed to be run as a submodule of [sitioss-reports](https://github.com/smart-facility/cognicity-reports), which can run just with this submodule alone.

 ### Dependencies
 * [NodeJS](http://nodejs.org) version 4.2.1 or compatible